Ermir Rogova Headshot

 Bio

-Dr. Rogova's teaching portfolio includes courses such as Web & Mobile Development and Database Systems at RIT Kosovo.
-His research interests lie in the area of Knowledge Discovery utilizing Databases, Data Warehouses, Online Analytical Processing, Online Transactional Processing, and Data mining.
+Dr. Rogova's research interests lie in the field of Knowledge Discovery utilizing Databases, Data Warehouses, Online Analytical Processing, Online Transactional Processing, and Data mining.
 He has published numerous scientific papers in international journals and conferences and has co-authored books with notable researchers in his field.

-Beyond academia, Dr. Rogova has held various leadership positions, including roles as dean and vice-rector at institutions such as AAB College, University of Prizren, and Iliria College.
-In 2022, he was a candidate for the position of rector at the University of Prishtina, presenting a vision focused on the development, progress, and modernization of the university's academic and research activities
+Beyond academia, Dr. Rogova has held various leadership positions, including roles as dean and vice-rector at University of Prizren, AAB College, and Iliria College.

 Select Scholarship